tinytag/tinytag/README.md

 The `Image` object provides the following attributes:

     data           # image data as bytes
-    name           # image name/kind as string
+    size           # image size in bytes as integer (added in tinytag 2.3.0) name           # image name/kind as string
     mime_type      # image MIME type as string description    # image description as string